hypnopump/ClynMut/README.md

 +-> NLP_embeddings -+-------> Embedding_module -------+                                      +--> ?
 ```

-## ClynMut: Predicting the Clynical Relevance of Genome Mutations (wip)
+## ClynMut: Predicting the Clinical Relevance of Genome Mutations (wip)

 To be a next-generation DL-based phenotype prediction from genome mutations.
 Will use sota NLP and structural techniques.